 I’ve never been good at beading.
 Not that this is a surprise to those who regularly read this blog.
-I think I’ve finally found the last piece of the puzzle to make beading easy with this combination beading and needlecase from Accoutrement Designs.
+I think I’ve finally found the last piece of the puzzle to make beading easy with this combination of beading and needle case from Accoutrement Designs.

-Last week I was beading on a large canvas that is mostly stitched.
-On doing so I found that my Beading Buddy couldn’t get close enough to the areas I was stitching to let me grab beads with my needle.
+Awhile ago I was beading on a large canvas that was mostly stitched.
+On doing so, I found that my Beading Buddy couldn’t get close enough to the areas I was stitching to let me grab beads with my needle.
 I didn’t want to snag the magnets on the stitching.

 I decided to try my new beading & needle case.
-Accoutrement Designs makes these business-card-sized cases in a number of different styles and colors.
-Some have printed sayings, some are plain, and some have attachments that match many of the magnets.
+Accoutrement Designs makes these business-card-sized cases in many different styles, designs, and colors.
+Some have printed sayings, some are plain, and some have attachments or covers that match many of the magnets.
 They are slim, metallic, and snap securely shut.

 As you can see from the picture, one side, the top, has a sheet magnet on it.
 This is for needle storage.
 The other side has a tacky surface that has little dots on it.
 This side is to hold beads while you are stitching.

-The needle side is self-explanitory.
+The needle side is self-explanatory.
 I’ve put all my beading needles there, along with the micro threader.
-I like that because it means I will not have to open four needleboxes to find my beading needles.
-Nor will I have to use the wire threaders I break — everything is right there, in the box I’m going to pull out first.
+I like that because it means I will not have to open four boxes to find my beading needles.
+Nor will I have to use the wire threaders I break — everything is right there, in the case I’m going to pull out first.

-The tacky surface has little dots, unlike the Beading Buddy which has a smooth surface.
+The tacky surface has little dots, unlike the Beading Buddy, which has a smooth surface.
 The textured surface made it easier to nab beads.
 It’s firm instead squishy, which also helps.
-I’m trying it to night with sequins, but I expect the same good results.
+Using it with sequins, I had the same good results.

 It was very easy to use.
-Although I wouldn’t use it for long-term storage of beads, it will store the beads as you work on a project.
+Although I wouldn’t use it for long-term storage of beads, it will store them as you work on a project.

 I loved that I could move it around my canvas as I needed without snagging threads.
 I just held the edge in place with my thumb.
 If you wanted to use a magnet to secure it, here’s where the metal case is genius.
-Just put a string magnet under your canvas and place the case on top.
-It will stay securely.
+Just put a strong magnet under your canvas and place the case on top.
+It will stay secure.